sj212131/Homework-Mar-6/README.md

 --------------------------------------------------------------------------------------------------
 Background:

 This is Homework due on March 6.
-Practice of JavaScript
+Practice of JavaScript, HTML, CSS, 3rd API (Moment.js; bootstrap; Jquery)

 --------------------------------------------------------------------------------------------------
 Install